Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/testing.rst

 .. note::

    Since the tests run against the compiled Wasm module, there is a risk of accidentally using an outdated Wasm module.
-   To circumvent this, cargo concordium's test command can both *build* and test you contract, which ensures that you always test the newest version of your code.
+   To circumvent this, cargo concordium's test command both builds and tests you contract, which ensures that you always test the newest version of your code.
+   By default it places the compiled Wasm module in the ``target/`` folder, but you can specify where you want it placed, so the location is easy to specify in your tests.
-   To do so, use the ``--out`` parameter testing:
+   To do so, use the ``--out`` parameter when testing:

    .. code-block:: console

       $cargo concordium test --out piggy_bank_part2.wasm.v1

+   Please note that the test command only builds your module in cargo concordium version 2.9.0+.
+   Also note that for the highest assurance of correctness, you should *deploy the exact module* that you also tested.

 Going back to your test case, use the function |module_load_v1|_ to load the module.